Trendyol/dynamic-config-listener/README.md

 # Dynamic Config Listener

-`dynamic-config-listener` is a versatile Node.js library designed to streamline the process of monitoring changes in configuration files within the file system.
+`dynamic-config-listener` is a Node.js library designed to streamline the process of monitoring changes in configuration files within the file system.
 Through the use of an `onChange` callback, users can receive instantaneous notifications whenever alterations are made to the configuration.
+Then, it serialized the up-to-date config to specified serialization type.

 Moreover, for situations where direct callback listening might not be preferable, the library offers a `readData` feature that allows for seamless retrieval of the most up-to-date configuration with optimal performance.
 This dual functionality ensures that users have the flexibility to choose the method that best suits their specific needs, enhancing the overall adaptability and efficiency of the library.

 ## Installation